 Cornbread is a healthy and delicious bread substitute that you can serve with any main course.

 For me, it is more like a dessert because it is so delicious that you can eat it alone.
-And there’s nothing better than freshly made cornbread, especially if my mom makes it.
+And there’s nothing better than freshly baked cornbread, especially if my mom makes it.
+But it’s another story after you store cornbread for a few days.

 I never told my mom that I always threw the cornbread in the trash the next day.
 I just didn’t like that dry, somewhat tasteless, and hard meal.